Future of Payments

 Cash used to be the most convenient form of payment, but since its steep decline among consumers, it’s now the cause of most managerial headaches at restaurants, salons, and other hospitality businesses.
 If cash isn’t coming into your restaurant since most consumers tip on a card these days, it makes it incredibly hard to tip out your staff in cash.
 It requires constant cash flow monitoring, multiple trips to the bank, and hours lost to menial tasks when your staff could be focused on tasks that improve the customer experience.

-Choose a digital tipping method with a clear audit trail
+Choose a tip payout method with a clear audit trail

 Unlock a Happier, More Productive Workforce